 We’re fully remote, and have always (10+ years) been fully remote, which means you have the flexibility to work your 40 hours a week from where ever you like, and in whatever configuration you’d like.
-Take a mid-afternoon break to spend time with the kids!
-Start late because you’ve got a few errands to run this morning!
+This is not something we’re just trying to adapt to in response to the pandemic.
 As long as you have an overlap with your team almost every day, let people know what you’re up to, and don’t leave the rest of us hanging, almost anything goes.

 We currently have Foxes in Europe, South Africa, South America, Canada, and the US.
 We have a retreat once a year to come together, bond, discuss the long-term future of projects and the company, and stay up way too late chatting around campfires.

 We have lives outside of work.
 Lots of us have children.
-Different Foxes enjoy playing music, reading books, storytelling RPGs, solving rubiks cubes, talking politics, and/or traveling.
+Different Foxes enjoy playing music, reading books, storytelling RPGs, talking politics, and/or traveling.
 Some of us even play games. 😉

 Spry Fox recognizes crunch is a negative and counter-productive practice in our industry.
-While we can’t pretend that we’ve never crunched before, we make a serious effort to limit it, and we consider more than a couple of weeks of crunch to be a failure of management — something to be learned from and avoided in the future.
-We have never crunched for more than six continuous weeks in the ten year history of our studio (and even that has faded far into distant memory.)
+We consider more than a couple of weeks of crunch in a year to be a serious failure of management — something to be learned from and avoided in the future.
+And we have never crunched for more than six continuous weeks in the eleven year history of our studio (a blemish consigned to our distant past, hopefully forever.)